 Mr CHAN, Ivan

 Ivan Chan was born in Hong Kong, where he received his early training with Thomas Wang.
 He made his debut with the Hong Kong Philharmonic at the age of 13.
-Shortly thereafter, he continued his studies in the United States with Jascha Brodsky, David Cerone, Felix Galimir and Jaime Laredo at the Curtis Institute of Music, and with Miriam Fried at Indiana University.
+Shortly thereafter, he pursued further studies in the United States with Jascha Brodsky, David Cerone, Felix Galimir and Jaime Laredo at the Curtis Institute of Music, and with Miriam Fried at Indiana University.

 - Curtis institute of Music, B.M